project-jedi/jvcl/install/release/readme.txt

 NOTES:
-* To use the cvs targets (jvcl_export and jcl_export), make sure cvs.exe is in the system PATH and that the pserver protocol is installed
+* To use the svn targets (jvcl_export and jcl_export), make sure svn.exe is in the system PATH
 * You cannot use the default want.exe for this build.
 You have to use the included one since it contains modifications that are not part of the standard want.exe